AwesomeCICD/ceratf-module-dns/README.md

 - Terraform >= 1.0.9
 - aws-cli >= 2.8.3
-- Access to state file from se-eks-cluster-global plan
+- Access to state file from ceratf-deployment-global plan

 ## How to Use